And Yet, There’s Neither a Buck Nor a Wolf

 Damian was having one of his crankier days so I thought I’d try to cheer him up with a visit to a nearby nature center museum.
 Because really, what kid wouldn’t enjoy seeing snakes and lizards and turtles?

-I’d never heard of this particular center until I did my research for this site – even though it is about a mile from the homes of two very close friends.
-We arrived quickly enough and, finding no one manning the welcome desk, walked right in.
+As it isn’t too far from my house, we arrived quickly and, finding no one manning the welcome desk, walked right in.
 The first room was smallish, but contained several cages with some very interesting animals.
 As we started checking out the super fluffy bunny rabbit, ferrets, and birds, we noticed a large kid’s party in the room off to our right.
-(The kid was of normal size, his party was large.)
+(The kid was of typical size, his party was large.)

 The Eleanor Buck Wolf Nature Center hosts birthday parties for kids and do a whole program with the various animals.
 “Hm,” I thought, “what a great idea.”
 The party was over in the “sweat lodge” portion which of course talked about the Native Americans in the area and the animals that used to dominate the woods.

 They were also monopolizing the chinchillas even though Damian needed to check them out.
 Actually, he was more than entertained by the parakeets and the silly way they were eating.